SiddarthaKoppaka/Hate_Speech_Telugu/README.md

 ## Conclusion
 Our research presents a significant step towards detecting hate speech in Telugu.
 Through the creation of a custom dataset and the application of Transformer models, we demonstrated the effectiveness of these approaches in addressing hate speech, with mBERT showcasing outstanding performance.

-## Contributors
-(List of project contributors and their roles)

-## Acknowledgments
-(Any acknowledgments to data sources, financial support, etc.)

-## References
-(Complete list of referenced works as cited throughout the document.)